aaravamudan2014/Akshay-Aravamudan/README.md

 <!-- # Welcome to my page -->

 <div style="text-align:center"><img src="docs/profile_image.jpg" /></div>
 My name is Akshay Aravamudan.
-  I am currently a fourth year Ph.D. student in Computer Engineering at Florida Institute of Technology.
+I am currently a Ph.D. student in Computer Engineering at Florida Institute of Technology.
 My research primarily comprises of machine learning applications.
 Under that rather broad umbrella, I have and continue to work on stochastic temporal point processes, machine learning on the edge and machine learning for hydrology.
-I graduated with my Master’s Degree in Computer Engineering from Florida Institute of Technology on July of 2019.
+In the fall of 2023, I interned at Amazon as an applied scientist wherein I worked on a discrete event simulation for routing of support calls for the SPeXSci (Selling Partner Experience Science) team.

 The following page is used to track my current research interest and to maintain a record of works, both academic and extra-curricular, that I have completed throughout my ongoing academic career.
-You can find my resume [here](https://www.github.com/aaravamudan2014/Akshay-Aravamudan/blob/master/docs/Akshay_Aravamudan_resume.pdf).
+You can find my resume [here](https://www.github.com/aaravamudan2014/Akshay-Aravamudan/blob/master/docs/CV___Akshay_Aravamudan__July_2023_.pdf).
 A collection of my published papers presentations can also be found on my [Google scholar profile](https://scholar.google.com/citations?user=qLU7cGgAAAAJ&hl=en).
 Also do check out our research lab's website [here](https://gio-research.ai)

 ## News
 <ol>

+<li> [December 8, 2023]: We will be presenting our work titled "Regional Seismic Discrimination using Machine Learning" at AGU 2023! </li>

+<li> [August 27, 2023]: I will be interning at Amazon, Seattle this Fall semester.
+Very excited to work with the team </li>

 <li> [November 27, 2022]: Our 2022 ICML paper was featured in Florida Tech's news website https://news.fit.edu/academics-research/university-study-examines-viral-probability-of-social-media-posts/.
 Massive congratulations to the paper lead Xi Zhang! </li>

 <li>[November 22, 2022]: Our paper "Anytime User Engagement Prediction in Information Cascades for Arbitrary Observation Periods" has been accepted to AAAI 2023!
 Super excited to be presenting our work in Washington, D.C, come February!
 More details to follow soon.
 Temporary location of the paper can be found [here](https://www.github.com/aaravamudan2014/Akshay-Aravamudan/blob/master/docs/Camera_ready_AAAI_2023__Anytime_User_Engagement_Prediction_in_Information_Cascades_for_Arbitrary_Observation_Periods.pdf). </li>